2008 Arkansas Razorbacks football team: Ole Miss

 In the 2007 contest, Arkansas defeated Ole Miss 44–7.
 The 2008 game was played at Donald W. Reynolds Razorback Stadium and marked the 55th time the two programs have played each other with Arkansas leading the series 29–24–1.

 Tulsa

 The 2008 game against Tulsa was Arkansas' homecoming game and was played at Donald W. Reynolds Razorback Stadium.
 This marked the 71st time the two programs have played each other with Arkansas leading the series 51–16–3.

 South Carolina

 In the 2007 contest, Arkansas defeated South Carolina 48–36 as South Carolina gave up 542 rushing yards.
 The 2008 game was played at Williams-Brice Stadium and marked the 17th time the two programs have played each other with Arkansas leading the series 10–6–0.

 Mississippi State

-In the 2007 contest, Casey Dick threw a career-high four touchdowns passes that allowed Arkansas to defeat Mississippi State 45–31.
+In the 2007 contest, Casey Dick threw a career-high four touchdown passes that allowed Arkansas to defeat Mississippi State 45–31.
 The 2008 game was played at Davis Wade Stadium and marked the 19th time the two programs have played each other with Arkansas leading the series 12–5–1.